Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-10-gt-ga-notes-dp.md

 * $x_i$ is not used in the final solution, $L(i-1,j)$
 * $y_j$ is not used in the final solution, $L(i, j-1)$
 * Both is not used in the final solution
-  * If the last character of both is not used, we can get there by dropping the last character and then dropping the last character of Y (or vice versa).
+  * If the last character of both is not used, then we can just drop both!

 So, we can just consider the first two cases and take the max, i.e max$(L(i-1,j), L(i,j-1))$